The absolute error of measurement is the difference between the measured value of an object and its true value.

 $ (\Delta X)=X_i-X$, where $ X_i$ is the measurement quantity by the device used and $X$ is the true value.

-It is possible that the measurement device may either little more or a little lower than the true value, the formula can be described in absolute form, that is
+The measurement device may either little more or a little lower than the true value, the formula can be described in absolute form, that is

 $$(\Delta X)=|X_i-X| $$